mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/scale-up/index.md

     dcos edgelb update scaleup-nginx-lb.json
     ```

-1. Verify the change to the number of load balancer instances has been deployed successfully by running the following command:
+1. Verify the change to the number of load balancer instances has been deployed successfully:

     ```
     dcos edgelb status scaleup-nginx-lb